raycast/extensions/extensions/url-shortener/README.md

         - A no-view extension
         - Extension only uses selected text
         - Perfect for using a hotkey!
 (I personally use `^L`)
+    - You still have the option to use arguments (instead of selected text) to paste in a URL if you'd like
 - Choose how Raycast handles the shortened URL
     - Paste to Active Window
     - Or Copy to Clipboard